Samsuper12/bridge-zmk-module/README.md

     path: config
 ```

-And add the collect-proto job to your `.github/workflows/build.yml`:
+Then add the `collect-proto` job to your `.github/workflows/build.yml`:
 ```yaml
 name: Build ZMK firmware
 on: [push, pull_request, workflow_dispatch]